PSYCHOTHERAPY for men

 If so, you’re not alone.
 These are the kinds of questions I hear from men every week.

 I created this page because I specialise in working with men who are navigating shame, identity and emotional disconnection – and because I know how hard it can be to ask for help when you believe you should be able to solve problems on your own.
-I work to help build a way of relating that keeps your competence and restores connection, so you can be more present with yourself and those you love.
+I work in a way that respects your competence and restores connection – so you can be more fully yourself, with the people who matter most.

-Men often search for a therapist not only because of a single crisis, but when something just doesn’t feel right anymore.
+Men often come to therapy not because of a single crisis, but because something just doesn't feel right anymore.
 You might be:

 -